Over the last few weeks, Rick Schwartz has fallen beyond head over heels in love with Twitter.

 The Domain Lessor

 There’s also an opportunity to lease undeveloped domains solely for their type-traffic and redirection traffic.
-But don’t be deceived and think that you can lease any ole’ domain.
+But don’t be deceived and think you can lease any ole’ domain.
 It’s just not possible.

-One of the challenges with leasing and selling domains in general is that the end user or customer will select a lesser domain if you price your domain too high (lesson learned too many times).
+One of the challenges with leasing and selling domains, in general, is that the end-user or customer will select a lesser domain if you price your domain too high (lesson learned too many times).

 I’ve had a FEW domains to lease short term, but most customers inquiring about the name want to own it outright.